 Any kind of contract may be considered broken ("breached") once one party unconditionally refuses to perform under the contract as promised, regardless of when performance is supposed to take place.
 This unconditional refusal is known as a "repudiation" of a contract.

-Once one party to a contract indicates--either through words or actions--that it's not going to perform its contract obligations, the other party can immediately claim a breach of contract (failure to perform under the contract) and seek remedies such as payment.
-This is sometimes called an anticipatory breach of contract.
+Once one party to a contract indicates—either through words or actions—that it's not going to perform its contract obligations, the other party can immediately claim a breach of contract (failure to perform under the contract) and seek remedies such as payment.
+This form of breach is sometimes called an "anticipatory breach of contract."
 Read on to learn more about the concepts of repudiation and anticipatory breach of contract.
-(For more information on disputes involving breach of contract, see Nolo's article Breach of Contract: Material Breach.)

 Courts usually recognize three types of repudiation when it comes to contract law: